pnlbwh/conversion/README.md

 `export PATH=$PATH:miniconda3/pkgs/ants-2.2.0-0/bin` to put all the commands in your path.

-After installation is complete, fire up ipython/python and you should be able to do the following:
+After installation is complete, launch ipython/python and you should be able to do the following:

 ```
 In [1]: import conversion